Gudrun Ure: Other work

 Ure also starred in the pilot of a series called Life After Life, written by Yes Minister creator Jonathan Lynn; no further episodes were produced.
 She also appeared in The 10th Kingdom as Mrs Murray, the mother of Tony Lewis's tyrannical boss and owner of their apartment building, T-Bag and the Pearls of Wisdom, Midsomer Murders, Casualty and The Crow Road.
 Her final screen credit was a 2009 episode of Casualty.

 Ure was in many radio plays in from the 1950s onwards.
 These included in The Snow Goose with Laurence Olivier and the part of Joan Danbury, the mother of Inspector Gwen Danbury, in the first series of the police drama An Odd Body by Sue Rodwell, broadcast on BBC Radio 4 between 2008 and 2010.
 She also portrayed the secretary of the central detective in the series Destination Fire (1962–66) on BBC Radio.

 In a set of Encyclopædia Britannica-produced educational films about the works of Shakespeare, Ure played the role of Lady Macbeth.

 Personal life and death

 Ure married John Ramsay in 1964; he died in 2008.
-She had a stepson, Gordon.
+She had a stepson.
 Ure died at her home in London on 14 May 2024, at the age of 98.